Allen Rascoe

 Down and front

-The reason a singer feels this sensation is directly related to the size of the glottal slit—the space between the vocal cords.
-This space is determined by how much cord mass (in length, depth, and width) is vibrating to produce lower pitches.
-As you descend the vocal "staircase" from the second floor to the first, more of the vocal cord is engaged in vibration.
+The reason the singer has this sensation is directly related to the size of the glottal slit - space between the cords - which is determined by how much cord in length, depth, width is vibrating to produce the lower pitches.

 About the author